 What is parallel parenting and how is it different from coParenting?
 Psychologist Alice R. Berkowitz explains.

-1. Strict Parenting Plan: This means usually worked out by an evaluator, parent coordinator, or a judge.
+This is usually worked out by an evaluator, parent coordinator, or a judge.
 The schedule of when the children are to be with one parent and then the other is spelled out in a court order, including vacation days, holidays, etc. Drop-offs and Pick-ups are done either at school (when school is in session), at camp (during the summer-if they go to camp), by a neutral third party when school or camp are not in session, and if there is not a neutral third party, at a public place like in front of a store (or right inside of a store if they live in a cold part of the country), in an outside mall, or in very serious cases – inside a police station.
-There is no flexibility in changing days or if one parent travels for work, make up time must be planned for on a court monitored email.
+There is no flexibility in changing days or if one parent travels for work, make up time must be planned for in a court-monitored email.

-3, Parent Teacher Conferences and Other School Events: Parents are to schedule separate parent teacher conferences.
+Parents are to schedule separate parent-teacher conferences.
 If needed, a court order can be sent to the school to assure that this occurs.
 At all other events, especially when children are present, parents are to split up the events – either by event or one parent can go to first half and the other second half.
 This excludes large school activities, like football, basketball, hockey, or baseball games or graduations, where there are many people and parents can avoid interacting.
 However, if there is an incident at any of these larger activities, one or both parents needs to report this to the minor’s counselor on the case, the parent coordinator, or their attorney.
 The idea is to protect the children from seeing negative interactions between the parents, as well as to protect the parents from experiencing them.